jmh3434/reesebot/Carthage/Checkouts/swift-sdk/README.md

 ### API Key

-_Note: This version of instantiation only works with Visual Recognition, as it's the only service that uses an API key._
+_Note: This type of authentication only works with Visual Recognition, and for instances created before May 23, 2018.
+Newer instances of Visual Recognition use IAM._

 ```swift
 let visualRecognition = VisualRecognition(apiKey: "your-apiKey-here", version: "your-version-here")